kaapana/kaapana/docs/source/pi_index.rst

 2. All required dependencies will be installed on the plain CentOS (:ref:`kaapana_dependencies_doc`).
 3. The platform itself will be deployed (:ref:`platform_deployment_doc`).

 | Please follow the steps mentioned.
-If you have issues feel free to contact us: jip-service@dkfz-heidelberg.de
+If you have issues feel free to contact us: kaapana@dkfz-heidelberg.de

 .. note::